fatih/sicp/thoughts.md

   the operator ourselfs.
 And 1.5 because it shows elegantly how a language's evaluation strategy is defined in terms of applicate-order and name-order evaluation.
+* Happy to finish the first sub section (1.1).
+40 pages read and I really like it so far.